-Management Response: The school principal will monitor the deposits on a monthly basis to ensure the receipt numbers are being wrote on the deposit slip.
-The director of finance will also review the deposit slips to verify the receipt numbers are being wrote on the deposit slip during the on-site audit.
+Management Response: The school principal will monitor the timeliness of each deposit to ensure all deposits have been paid in a timely manner.
+The director of finance will review how the timeliness of deposits during the on-site internal audit.
 Additional Redbook training will be made available to staff, if needed.